radekg/yugabyte-db-go-client/README.md

 - `list-tables`: List all tables in this database.
 - `list-tablet-servers`: List all the tablet servers in this database.
 - `master-leader-step-down`: Try to force the current master leader to step down.
+- `modify-placement-info`: Modifies the placement information (cloud, region, and zone) for a deployment.
 - `ping`: Ping a certain YB server.
 - `set-load-balancer-state`: Set the load balancer state.
 - `set-preferred-zones`: Sets the preferred availability zones (AZs) and regions.